BFTrick/presentation-ignite-seattle-automation/ignite-seattle-automation.md

 ^ Two economists from MIT published a paper earlier this year about what happened to manufacturing jobs in the US.

-^ So why do we believe this?
-We have the numbers that says our economy is not going to be overrun with robots.

-^ I think we believe all of the hype about automation because it seems true.

-^ Here's the thing the US has lost a lot of jobs in the last 3 decades.
+^ We have lost a lot of jobs but most of them weren't due to automation.
+They were trade policies.

 ---

 # What's Coming

 ^ My main message here isn't that automation is irrelevant.
+It is a factor.

-^ But we're not spending enough money on it, there will be new jobs, there isn't enough talent to work on all the problems at once, and we're stubborn.
+^ But we're not spending enough money on it, there will be new jobs, and there isn't enough talent to work on all the problems at once.
 So it's going to be a while before it becomes a huge problem.

 ### Patrick Rauland - @BFTrick